JiayuanWang-JW/YOLOv8-multi-task/README.md

 You can use a 1080Ti GPU with 16 batch sizes.
 That will be fine.
 Only need more time to train.
 We recommend using a 4090 or more powerful GPU, which will be fast.

+I strongly recommend you create a pure environment and follow my instructions to build yours.
+Otherwise, you may meet lots of issues because the YOLOv8 has lots of mechanisms to detect your environment package automatically.
+Then it will change some variable values to further affect the code running.

 ```setup
 cd YOLOv8-multi-task
 pip install -e .